 top of page

-At the heart of our work is bioacoustics—the science of listening to nature.
-Using autonomous recording units in wild and recovering habitats, researchers can capture the sounds of biodiversity: birdsong, insect pulses, amphibian calls, and ultrasonic bat vocalizations.
-This acoustic data is revolutionizing how we detect and monitor species, especially those that are nocturnal, elusive, or sensitive to human presence.
-But sound is just one stream in a wider river of data. â€‹â€‹â€‹
+At the center of our work is bioacoustics — the science of listening to nature.
+Using autonomous terrestrial recording units, researchers capture the soundscape of ecosystems: birdsong, insect pulses, amphibian choruses, and ultrasonic bat calls.
+Acoustic monitoring allows scientists to detect species that are nocturnal, elusive, or sensitive to human disturbance.
+It also enables long-term biodiversity tracking at scale.

 ©2014-2025 HFF Nature Limited